-The Airspace Noise and ATM Performance Team (ANATMT) has three key areas of responsibility with respect to noise and aircraft track keeping performance.
+The Airspace Noise and ATM Performance Team (ANATMT) is responsible for monitoring and improving noise and aircraft track keeping performance.
 The team carries out daily, weekly, and monthly monitoring, reporting and root cause analysis of specific issues to ensure compliance with statutory requirements, and it enables Heathrow to continually assess the operational and environmental performance of its airspace and airfield operations.